This page is sponsored by:

 biography

-Born Raymond Benard in February 1902 in Milwaukee, Wisconsin, Ray 'Crash' Corrigan moved to California with his family in hte late 1910s or early 1920s.
+Ray Crash Corrigan Born Raymond Benitz on February 14, 1902, in Milwaukee, Wisconsin, actor Ray 'Crash' Corrigan moved to California with his family in the late 1910s or early 1920s.
 Suffering from a spinal curvature in his youth, Corrigan trained with famed physical culturist Bernarr McFadden to correct the problem.
 He became such an avid student of bodybuilding that he began working for McFadden as a fitness trainer for Hollywood film stars in the 1920s and 1930s.
 MGM art director Cedric Gibbons, then working on Tarzan, the Ape Man (1932; with Johnny Weissmuller), saw the handsome, muscular trainer and encouraged Corrigan to work as a stunt double in the film.
 Afterward, he worked in a number of films, most often in uncredited roles, until he was offered a contract with Republic Pictures in late 1935.
-After signing with Republic, the studio heads changed his name to Ray Corrigan and bestowed upon him the nickname 'Crash' upon snagging the starring role in Republic's campy serial Undersea Kingdom, produced to compete with Universal's first Flash Gordon serial starring Buster Crabbe.
+After signing with Republic, the studio heads changed his name to Ray Corrigan and bestowed upon him the nickname 'Crash' upon snagging the starring role in Republic's campy serial Undersea Kingdom (1936), produced to compete with Universal's first Flash Gordon serial starring Buster Crabbe.
 Next, Republic cast him in The Three Mesquiteers (1936; with Robert Livingston), and the western proved to be so popular that the studio built a film series around it, adding Max Terhune to the mix for the follow-up Ghost-Town Gold (1936).
 When Livingston tired of role of Stony Brooke, John Wayne was brought in to replace him in 1938.

 Ghost-Town Gold (1936)